 Meet The All-Latina Elite Running Team Hoping To Increase BIPOC Representation In The Sport

-It’s an experience the women each understand personally.
-In fact, the team took shape after member Sabrina De La Cruz noticed she was one of a small number of non-white athletes competing at the Olympic Marathon Trials.
-After reaching out to the four other women — Andrea Guerra, Valerie Sanchez, Grace Gonzales and Grace Graham-Zamudio — Angel City Elite, currently sponsored by Brooks Running, was born.
+It’s an experience the women understand personally.
+The team took shape after member Sabrina De La Cruz noticed she was one of a small number of non-white athletes competing at the Olympic Marathon Trials.
+After reaching out to the four other women — Andrea Guerra, Valerie Sanchez, Grace Gonzales, and Grace Graham-Zamudio — Angel City Elite, currently sponsored by Brooks Running, was born.

-With a mission to represent, achieve and empower, FIERCE spoke with Gonzalez, 31, about the ways Angel City Elite is transforming the world of long-distance running.
+FIERCE spoke with Gonzalez, 31, about the ways Angel City Elite is transforming the world of long-distance running with a mission to represent, achieve, and empower.

 How have women of color historically been excluded from long-distance running?

-How, as an elite running team, are you all hoping to make this sport more inclusive of women of color?
+How, as an elite running team, are you hoping to make this sport more inclusive for women of color?

 Long-distance running isn’t the first sport that comes to mind for a young Latina.
 How old were you when you started and who or what motivated you?